dddrrreee/cs340lx-25aut/labs/2-pcb/README.md

 ![PCB Island](img/pcb_island.png)

 Notice how the two traces have created an almost closed-loop, which cuts off a section of the filled zone into an island that's disconnected from the rest.
 An easy fix is to open the closed loop by moving one or more of the segments of the traces onto the other layer.
 If you go to the select mode (`Esc`), then click on a piece of trace, then hit `E`, then swap the layer to the other layer.
-You can then go and place vias (`Ctrl+Shift+V`, or `Cmd+Shift+V` for mac?) on each end of the segment that you flipped to the other side to make electrical connection.
+You can then go and place vias (`Ctrl+Shift+V`, or `Opt+V` for mac?) on each end of the segment that you flipped to the other side to make electrical connection.

 ![PCB No Island](img/pcb_noisland.png)